1002221/Dissertation/README.md

 # Dissertation

-This repository contains proofs, written in VCC, about some s2n functions.
-Specifically, it contains proofs of memory safety and functional correctness for the HMAC construction.
+This folder contains a proof with VCC (a deductive verifier) that s2n (an implementation of the TLS security protocol) correctly implements the HMAC construction.
+Moreover, this proof includes showing that the code is free from errors such as memory errors and arithmetic overﬂows.
+Our proof has revealed an error in the (s2n_hmac_digest_two_compression_rounds), which turned out to not be a bug in the current implementation but which could have been a bug in a diﬀerent one.

-VCC is a program verifier developed by Microsoft Research - for relevant papers, please visit https://vcc.codeplex.com .
+For relevant papers and installation instructions for VCC, please visit https://vcc.codeplex.com .

-I originally carried out this work for my MSc dissertation in 'Mathematics and Foundations of Computer Science' at the University of Oxford in 2016.
+To run this proof, open all the files into a project and verify s2n_hmac.c .